Brand safety: Types of unsafe environments

+The Interactive Advertising Bureau (IAB) added a 13th category: fake news.
 In addition, companies will often define specific unsafe categories based on the brand itself.

-Airlines, for example, might not want their ads to appear next to breaking news about a plane crash.
+Some online advertising tools allow advertisers to avoid their ads appearing alongside unwanted contexts.
+This feature is typically referred to as brand safety.
+For example, within the Google Marketing Platform, additional protection can be set up using Campaign Manager 360.
+If the automated auction still chooses an advertiser's ad as relevant for placement alongside certain contexts, instead of the actual creative, a default image set by the advertiser will be displayed.

 Brand safety measures

 To ensure brand safety, advertisers can buy ad space directly from trusted publishers, allowing them to directly address brand safety concerns.
 Advertisers and publishers may also employ third-party vendors of brand safety services that can be integrated into the advertising system.
 Other common preventive measures are black-lists of unsafe sites to avoid, or a white-lists of safe sites for advertising.
 The ads.txt (Authorized Digital Sellers) initiative from the IAB is designed to allow online media buyers to check the validity of the sellers from whom they buy.

+Ad agencies, such as The Interpublic Group of Companies and Comscore, have used media watchdog companies like Ad Fontes Media and NewsGuard to make sure that their clients' ads are placed with "credible" news sources.